RishantBana/Bus-reservation-system-using-C/README.md

 - To book tickets, select option 2, choose a bus, enter the number of tickets, and provide passenger names and seat numbers.
 - To cancel a booking, select option 3 and specify the bus and seat number.
 - To check the booking status, select option 4 and enter the bus number.

+---

+## 📜 License
+This project is open-source and available for any use.

+---

+## 🙏 Acknowledgments
+Inspired by various online resources and examples of reservation systems.